 One of the country's most notorious bank thieves, Hui 'Leo' Gao has been handed a jail term of four years and seven months at sentencing in Rotorua District Court this morning.

-His partner, Kara Hurring, originally from Balclutha, received nine months' home detention and was ordered to pay reparation of $11,800 to Westpac bank.
+His partner, Kara Hurring, received nine months' home detention.

 The couple - dubbed the runaway millionaires - were arrested last year after evading authorities for nearly two and half years while on the run in China.

 The pair had fled Rotorua in April 2009 after Westpac Bank mistakenly deposited $10 million instead of $100,000 into Gao's Rotorua service station overdraft account.

 Hurring, 33, was arrested in February 2011 when she returned to NZ to renew her daughter's passport.

 She was found guilty in May this year by a Rotorua jury on 30 charges of theft, dishonestly using a bankcard and money laundering, totalling $256,000.

 Gao, 31, described as the "puppet master" was extradited in December 2011 after trying to cross the border into Hong Kong.